Healthy, Quick & Easy Snack Recipes

 These two-bite, protein-packed snacks have all the flavors of a campfire favorite rolled right in.
 Mini chocolate chips and graham cracker pieces are blended into the base mixture, while a mini marshmallow is tucked into the center.
 Even better, they're no-bake and you can make a big batch in about 30 minutes.

-This healthy green juice recipe combines parsley, spinach, pears and celery to make a juice packed with bone-supporting vitamin K. No juicer?
+This healthy blueberry-cabbage power juice recipe is loaded with anthocyanins, which give the juice its pretty purple color and pack it with powerful antioxidants to keep your memory sharp.
+No juicer?
 No problem.
-See the juicing variation below to make this green juice recipe in a blender.
+See the juicing variation below to make this power juice recipe in a blender.